thriveweb/adapta/content/pages/home.md

 suppliers_content: 'Available at all plumbing supply and hardware stores:'
 suppliers_logo: /images/uploads/supplier-logos-2020.png
 list_items:
+  list_item_1: >-
-  list_item_1: UPVC connector to take 90/100mm stormwater pipes
+    STORMWATER CONNECTIONS   Specially designed UPVC connector designed to take either 90mm or 100mm stormwater pipes.
-  list_item_2: Special locking device - lock into concrete
+  list_item_2: >-
+    LOCKING DEVICE    Locks permanently into concrete kerb - will not move or pop out.
+Simply fold down lock tabs and AdaptaKerb will anchor into new or existing concrete.
+  list_item_3: >-
-  list_item_3: Heavy-duty galvanised steel and designed to AS3500 & AS2876
+    HEAVY-DUTY GALVANIZED STEEL      AdaptaKerb is made to last with high quality galvanized steel and designed to Australian Standards AS3500 & AS2876.
+  list_item_4: >-
+    LONG LASTING   AdaptaKerbs have been installed into street kerbs since 1989 without breaking or falling apart.
+  list_item_5: >-
-  list_item_4: Quick and easy to install
+    QUICK INSTALLATION   AdaptaKerbs are quick and easy to install - saving you time and money.
-  list_item_5: Fits all kerb and channel profiles
-  list_item_6: Largest range available - 12 models
+  list_item_6: >-
+    LARGEST RANGE AVAILABLE - 12 models.
+AdaptaKerbs fit most Council kerb profiles.
 ---